MW55/Natrix/README.md

 ## Sequence comparison
 The assignment of taxonomic information to an OTU is an important part of the processing of environmental amplicon data, as the characteristics of known groups or species can be used to assess the environmental conditions of the samples origin.
 To find sequences that are similar to the representative sequence of each OTU the BLAST (basic local alignment search tool) algorithm (Altschul et al. 1990)**REFERENCE** is used to search for similar sequences in the SILVA database (Pruesse et al. 2007)**REFERENCE**.
 The SILVA database contains aligned rRNA sequencing data that are curated in a multi-step process.
 While it has an extensive collection of highquality prokaryotic rRNA sequencing data, it only contains a limited amount of microbial eukaryotic sequencing data.
 If the database is not locally available, the required files will automatically be downloaded and the database will be build in the rule make_silva_db.
 The BLAST algorithm itself will be executed in the blast rule.
 As the aim is to find similar nucleotide sequences in the database for each query sequence the nucleotide-nucleotide BLAST (BLASTn) variation of the BLAST algorithm is used.
-The tab separated output file of the blast rule contains the following information for each representative sequence if the output of the BLASTn search meets the criteria defined in the configuration file **LINK TO CONFIG SECTION**:
+The tab separated output file of the blast rule contains the following information for each representative sequence if the output of the BLASTn search meets the criteria defined in the [configuration](#Configfile) file:

 | Column Nr. | Column Name | Description                                   |
 |------------|-------------|-----------------------------------------------|